thunderbird/webext-docs/messages.rst

       :name: ``tags``
       :type: (object)

-      Object keys are tags to filter on, values are :value:`true` if the message must have the tag, or :value:`false` if it must not have the tag.
+      A *dictionary object* with one or more filter condition as *key-value* pairs, the *key* being the tag to filter on, and the *value* being a boolean expression, requesting whether a message must include (:value:`true`) or exclude (:value:`false`) the tag.
 For a list of available tags, call the :ref:`messages.listTags` method.